The 52nd Meeting of the Telecommunications and Information Working Group (TEL) was held in Auckland, New Zealand, from 19-23 October 2015.

 The group is focused on trade and investment liberalization in information technologies and effective policy and regulatory frameworks.
 This year, they are working on the following initiatives:

-Regulatory Roundtable (hosted by China)
+Regulatory Roundtable (hosted by the Philippines)

 Mutual Recognition Agreement (MRA) Task Force